 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

 Planning a trip to NYC can definitely be overwhelming.
-I grew up just 30 minutes outside of the city, and have now lived here for many years, so it’s safe to say that I consider myself a local at this point.
+There is so much to do and see, that it can be frustrating trying to fit it all into one trip, especially if it’s your first time.
+I grew up in the suburbs, just 30 minutes outside of New York City, and have now lived here for many years.
+I think it’s safe to say that I consider myself a local at this point.
 Keep on reading to discover my local’s guide to NYC!
 You can mix and match the days below to fit any itinerary, whether you have three days in NYC or seven.

-I want to caveat this post by saying that I’ve put off writing it for years since there are just SO many things to do in this hectic city, that this kind of itinerary can be different for everyone.
-Instead, what I’ve put together is a mix of the tourist highlights and the cheap hole-in-the-wall restaurants, exactly how I’d like to spend a trip to NYC.
+Before you dive in, I want to caveat this post by saying that I’ve put off writing a new yorker city guide for years since there are just SO many things to do in this hectic city, that this kind of itinerary can be different for everyone.
+Instead, what I’ve put together is a mix of my favorite tourist highlights as well as the cheap hole-in-the-wall restaurants, exactly how I’d like to spend a trip to NYC.

 A Local’s Guide to NYC